Crocmagnon/blog/content/posts/optimize-large-django-migrations/index.md

         Model.objects.using(db_alias).bulk_update(instances, ["new_field"])
 ```

-I could spend time tweaking the page size but I know our migrations job can handle batches of 1000 objects, so I didn't put too much effort into that.
+I could spend time tweaking the page size, but I know our migrations job can handle batches of 1000 objects, so I didn't put too much effort into that.

 ## 📝 Key takeaways